More than ever I feel very lucky to be an artist. During this troubling time, art has helped me keep focused, productive and creative.

 Toni Morrison said it best: "This is precisely the time when artists go to work.
 There is no time for despair, no place for self-pity, no need for silence, no room for fear.
 We speak."

-For years I have been spoiled working from real life with L.A.'s great art models.
-That luxury came to an abrupt end in mid-March, 2020.
-Quarantine at times feels like an animal in captivity, but being an artist, I feel luckier than most.
-Things are still enjoyable, with much to be grateful for.
+During the years leading up to lockdown, I had been spoiled working with L.A.'s amazing artist's models.
+(Without exaggeration, the world's best art models.)
+The luxury of working from life with models came to an abrupt end in mid-March, 2020.
+Quarantine has not been easy, but being an artist, I feel much luckier than most.
+There is still much to be grateful for.

 Sheep is the title of this work in progress triptych.
 Ink and chalk on cotton paper with deckle edges, 30" H x 126" W. [Three sheets of 30" x 42" (762 × 1067 mm.)]

 Some of my favorite old masters inspired the parade which appears in Sheep: Tiepolo, Durer, Goya, Michelangelo, Daumier, Pontormo, Degas, Ingres, Poussin and Toulouse-Lautrec,

 The title, Sheep, is a metaphor for thoughtlessly following the leader, and succumbing to peer pressure, as opposed to thinking for yourself.
 Our nation's current discussion of complicity and failure to do the right thing, is the inspiration for Sheep.
 The three central characters in Sheep (in the center panel foreground; L to R:) represents leaders: media, government and religion.
 The horsemen in the left and center panel represent police and military.
 Sheep speaks of the ability of leaders to lead us to be either our best or worst selves.